zopefoundation/z3c.table/src/z3c/table/README.txt

 This package does not provide any kind of template or skin support.
 Most the time if you need to render a table, you will use your own skin concept.
 This means you can render the table or batch within your own templates.
-This will ensure that we have as less dependencies as possible in this package and the package can get reused with any skin concept.
+This will ensure that we have as few dependencies as possible in this package and the package can get reused with any skin concept.

 Note